nmfs-opensci/.github/.github/CODE_OF_CONDUCT.md

-# Atom Code of Conduct
+# NOAA Fisheries Open Science Code of Conduct

+This code of conduct was developed and adapted from the Atom code of conduct in October 2021.

 ## Our Pledge